 At the risk of beating a dead horse—give your buyers value!

-If you're in charge of leading a sales team, consider how you can support your team when it comes to putting your prospects and customers first.
-The same survey also revealed that only 39% of sales professionals say their sales org delivers the buyer first behavior of providing free and easy access to product reviews “all the time.”
+The same survey reported only 39% of sales professionals say their sales org delivers the buyer first behavior of providing free and easy access to product reviews “all the time.”
+If you lead a sales team, consider how you can support your team when it comes to putting your prospects and customers first.

 The rapid rise of remote work due to the pandemic has led to a shift to remote sales, and buyers are on board.